Usage

 bcftools view outprefix.bcf

-If you do have forward and reverse trace files for the same expected genomic variant you can merge variant files and check consistency of calls and genotypes.
-Forward trace decomposition:
+If you do have forward and reverse trace files for the same genomic locus you can also generate a consensus.

 For a short genomic region that you tiled with multiple, overlapping Sanger Chromatogram trace files you can use tracy to assemble these.